DigitalState/Demo/resource/fixtures/authentication/README.md

 - password: The password.
 - data: The data of the registration.
 Typically contains first name, last name, various opt-ints and other registration related fields.

-For example, a drivers license created for Morgan owned by a BusinessUnit:
+For example, a user registration for Morgan owned by a BusinessUnit:

 ```
 items: